-BIO - No. UCNS Title Course & Description Outco BIO - 2924 Microbiology, Lecture and Laboratory Microbiology, Lecture and Laboratory of microbial agents to include taxonomy, metabolism, physiology and genetics, concepts of pathogenesis and immunity.
+BIO - No. UCNS Title Course & Description Outcomes BIO - No. BIO - 2924 UCNS Title Microbiology, Lecture and Laboratory Course & Description A combined lecture and laboratory course providing a comprehensive study of microbial agents to include taxonomy, metabolism, physiology and genetics, concepts of pathogenesis and immunity.
 Labs in this course provide experiments that reinforce principles introduced in the lecture to include fundamental laboratory techniques in lab safety, microscopy, culturing and identification of microbes, and effectiveness of antimicrobial agents.
-(Course description change effective Fall 2017) Demonstrate innate and sp.
-E. Demonstrate common inte microbes and beneficial and disease E. Demonstrate innate and sp.
-E. Demonstrate common inte microbes and beneficial and disease F. Develop laborallow a stude experiments the scientific experiments data based o taught in lect
+(Course description change effective Fall 2017) A. Demonstrate knowledge of the main classification schemes for prokaryotic, eukaryotic organisms and agents B. Demonstrate knowledge of microbial growth and metabolism along with the common methods to control such growth C. Demonstrate knowledge of epidemiological concepts and mechanisms.
+D. Demonstrate knowledge of innate and specific immunity E. Demonstrate knowledge of common interactions between microbes and humans, both beneficial and those leading to disease F. Develop laboratory skills that allow a student to perform experiments through the use of the scientific method and experimentation and analyze data based on the concepts taught in lecture